famanson/famanson.github.io/_posts/2015-12-18-esplorio-launch.md

 **We bit the bullet and used that cluster anyway.
 It worked flawlessly for the whole launch period.** We then ran an [XDCR](http://docs.couchbase.com/admin/admin/XDCR/xdcr-intro.html) during the launch from this substitute staging cluster to that new production cluster that we built overnight to make sure it always has newest data, and that the view indices will be ready later in the day or maybe the day after at worst.

-This afternoon, we confirmed that Couchbase has now sorted itself out on the new production cluster.
+This afternoon, we confirmed that the new production cluster was ready.
 We made sure all the data is in place, switched all our servers to use that cluster and reversed the XDCR like it was before (production -> staging).

 Yes, that's right.
 We just fixed our app launch with duct tape *and it worked*.